More revenue despite negative prices: Increasing flexibility for PV systems

 Changing market conditions demand new solutions

-The product was specifically developed to protect operators of photovoltaic systems from loss of income during periods with negative electricity prices and at the same time to secure their entitlement to the market premium as part of subsidized direct marketing.
+The product was developed specifically to protect operators of photovoltaic systems from loss of income during periods with negative electricity prices and at the same time to secure their entitlement to the market premium as part of subsidized direct marketing.

 Top 3 developments that put operators under pressure